 Safety and security remain top issues for commercial aviation companies.
 What are they doing to continue improving in these areas?

 If there is any one universal top priority of every airline worldwide, it is ensuring the safety and security of their passengers, crew, and the greater public.
-And even with workforce challenges and all the issues confronting the airline industry, they continue to maintain an unwavering commitment to safety and security.
-I feel highly confident that that will not change or lessen as the industry evolves.
+And even with workforce challenges and all the issues confronting the airline industry, they maintain an unwavering commitment to safety and security.
+I feel confident that that will not change or lessen as the industry evolves.

 What is the airline industry doing to promote and achieve more sustainability in air travel?

 A more appropriate question might be, what isn’t the industry doing right now to achieve more sustainable air travel?
 I would say there are a few big things happening to achieve that.